Harry J. Aleo: Career

 In 1979, he became involved in the sport of Thoroughbred horse racing.
 Throughout his more than two decades in racing, his only trainer was Greg Gilchrist.
 His most famous horse was the ill-fated Lost in the Fog, who was voted the Eclipse Award as the 2005 American Champion Sprint Horse.

+Personal life

+Aleo has three daughters.
+He died on June 21, 2008 from cancer.